radhikasaini6/Continuous-Surface-Modeling/docs/methodology.md

 - Point buffers are merged into the raster at multiple stages
 - Focal statistics are applied between these integration steps
-- The surface is refined through repeated smoothing and point reinforcement
+- The raster is refined through repeated smoothing and point reinforcement

 This approach allows point observations to influence both local and regional surface trends.

 ### 4. Output
-The final raster represents a continuous gradient surface that preserves polygon-based trends while incorporating localized variation where point data is available.
+The final raster represents a continuous gradient raster that preserves polygon-based trends while incorporating localized variation where point data is available.